MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -Password
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Password parameter specifies the password used by the mail user to secure his or her account and associated mailbox in the service.

-!!!
-Exchange Server 2016

 The Password parameter specifies the password used by the mail user to secure his or her account and associated mailbox in the service.

 This parameter uses the syntax (ConvertTo-SecureString -String '\<password\>' -AsPlainText -Force).
 Or, to be prompted to enter the password and store it as a variable, run the command $password = Read-Host "Enter password" -AsSecureString, and then use the value $password for this parameter.

 ```yaml
 Type: SecureString